Overview

 Event library

-Build a reusable library of events:1
+Build a reusable library of events:Version control

 Tag Insight automatically versions your tracking plans:- Auto-save: Changes are saved automatically